A Hong Kong start-up offers urban flat dwellers a chance to grow their own vegetables using innovative hydroponic kits and seed capsules.

 The plant growers are available at local retailers as well as Growgreen’s e-shop.
 The e-commerce business model has enabled the company to tap into overseas markets including the United States, Canada and a number of European countries.

 The systems have also created a buzz at various international and local trade fairs, including the CES tech show in Las Vegas, the International Home + Housewares Show in Chicago’s and the HKTDC Hong Kong Electronics Fair in Hong Kong.
-Additionally, Growgreen was a winner and named “My Favourite Start-Up” in the pitching contest held as part of this year’s Start-up Express entrepreneur development programme organised by the Hong Kong Trade Development Council (HKTDC).
+Additionally, Growgreen was a winner and named “My Favourite Start-Up” in the pitching contest held as part of the 2021 Start-up Express entrepreneur development programme organised by the Hong Kong Trade Development Council (HKTDC).

 “With travel restrictions amid the pandemic, it’s hard to attend overseas shows and find business partners.
 Fortunately, the HKTDC is helping us promote our brand through its global network,” said Dr Leung.